http://www.aros.orgAROS-ExecTeam AROSAROS-Exec Archives

 The default is to delete a local variable if one was found,

-or to delete a global environmental variable otherwise.
+or to delete a global environment variable otherwise.

-A global environmental variable will only be deleted for the
+A global environment variable will only be deleted for the

 type LV_VAR.